-The bioeconomy sectors in Romania that have untapped potential for development or require improvement of efficiency were selected for analysis in this concept paper, among them organic agriculture, a key sector for biomass production.
+The bioeconomy sectors in Romania that have untapped potential for development or require improve-ment of efficiency were selected for analysis in this concept paper, among them organic agriculture.
+This has untapped potential for development and is key sector for biomass production.
 The current regulations, including the provisions of the European Green Deal, pose a number of challenges for agriculture (Fortea et al., 2022; Jitareanu et al., 2022).
 Despite numerous barriers to development, strengthening the importance and role of organic farming in Romania may be the answer to the current challenges contributing to food safety, population' health, environment protection, resource and landscape conservation, employability, new business opportunities (Fortea et al., 2022; Jitareanu et al., 2022).